 Prerequisite: THTR 250

 THTR 271, Intermediate Acting for the Stage, 3 Units

-This course builds on foundational skills from Acting Fundamentals by concentrating focus on preparing text-based scenes and monologues.
-The course incorporates warm-up, scene work, written critiques, journaling, and performance to encourage an understanding of the acting process from all angles.
+This course builds on foundational skills from THTR 113 Acting Fundamentals by focusing on preparing text-based scenes and monologues.
+Course material incorporates warm-up, scene work, written critiques, journaling, and performance to encourage an understanding of the acting process from all angles.

 THTR 273, Acting Shakespeare, 3 Units